-The Washington University in St. Louis Graduate Student Senate and Graduate Professional Council is pleased to solicit submissions for the 27th annual Graduate Research Symposium.
+The Washington University in St. Louis Graduate Student Senate, Graduate Professional Council, and Liberman Center are pleased to solicit submissions for this year’s 27th annual Graduate Research Symposium.
 The Graduate Research Symposium (GRS) is a poster symposium run for and by WUSTL graduate students as a way to provide all graduate and professional students an on-campus opportunity to share their work and research.

 In the Humanities category:

 - 1st place – Marleigh Anderson

 - 2nd place – Shih-Yin Cheng

 In the STEM category:

 - 2nd place – Xuan Liu